deckbox/wordpress_mtg_tooltips/readme.txt

 Yes, there is a separate plugin for World of Warcraft TCG card tooltips, you can find it at [http://wordpress.org/extend/plugins/world-of-warcraft-card-tooltips/](http://wordpress.org/extend/plugins/world-of-warcraft-card-tooltips/).

-= Is the 2.0 version compatible with older ones? =
+= Is the 3.0 and 2.0 version compatible with the older ones? =

 Completely compatible: your old posts will remain the same as before, even though your new posts will use the tag syntax.